 In Japan over many centuries, fighting without weapons was a skill handed down from generation to generation, father to child, and teacher to student.
 More recently we have seen the art of Karate - "The Way of the Empty Hand" - develop into a renowned and skilful martial art.

 Shukokai developed in 1978 from Hackensack, New Jersey, United States and then later in Tenafly, New Jersey by Shigeru Kimura, a long time student of Tani.
 After Kimura's death in 1995.
-Sensei Chris and Sensei Katie were involved within the KSI Organisation for over 20 years before forming the Shukokai Karate Academy in October 2018.
-Sensei Chris and Sensei Katie are true to the Shukokai style and continue to develop the technique and ethos.
+Sensei Chris and Sensei Katie were involved within the Kimura Shukokai International (KSI) Organisation for over 20 years before starting the Shukokai Karate Academy in October 2018.
+Sensei Chris and Sensei Katie are true to the Kimura Shukokai style and continue to develop the technique, mindset and ethos.

 Shukokai Karate Academy, Kent, England